Best Savings Account for Students in India in 2026: A Comprehensive List

 Kotak Mahindra Bank’s Junior Savings Account

 Kotak Mahindra Bank is one of the leading private banks in India, offering a wide variety of services.
 It allows savings accounts for majors as well as minors.
 The debit card allotted to children above 10 years is independent of their guardian and has a limit of INR 5000 for daily withdrawal, and is not a zero balance account.
-Non-maintenance of the savings account can be charged from INR 150 to INR 300 depending upon the balance.
+Non-maintenance of the savings account can result in a charge from INR 150 to INR 300, depending on the balance.
 Kotak Mahindra Bank also offers Recurring Deposits and Systematic Investment Plan.

 Karur Vysya Bank

-The Karur Vysya Bank allows the students to open their savings accounts, enabling them to enjoy the benefit offered by the bank up to the age of 29.
+The Karur Vysya Bank allows students to open their savings accounts, enabling them to enjoy the benefits offered by the bank up to the age of 29.
 For students above the age of 18, the facility of checking books is also provided.
 Students who are below the age of 12 will need to open an account jointly with their parents/guardians.
-There is no charge for maintenance in the first year but from the second year, a charge of INR 70 will be charged for maintenance.
-The transaction limit is up to INR 10,000 monthly, charges will be added if the amount of transaction exceeds the limit.
+There is no charge for maintenance in the first year, but from the second year, a charge of INR 70 will be charged for maintenance.
+The transaction limit is up to INR 10,000 monthly; charges will be added if the amount of the transaction exceeds the limit.

 Also Read: How To Open An International Bank Account?
 Check The Process Here!